philrz/super/docs/language/expressions.md

 ```
 and is true if the `<item-expr>` expression results in a value that
 appears somewhere in the `<container-expr>` as an exact match of the item.
-The right-hand side value can be any Zed value and complex values are
+The right-hand side value can be any value.
-recursively traversed to determine if the item is present anywhere within them.

 For example,
 ```mdtest-spq
 # spq
 1 in this